-James Beard awards: The best women in food and drink
+Female chefs nominated for the James Beard Awards are on fire

 Win or lose, we know these nominees' food and drink will be interesting and creative -- and it'll taste good.

-Here are ten of the many American women dominating the food scene, and their recommendations for food and drink.
+Here are 10 of the many American women dominating the food scene, and their recommendations for food and drink.

 Gabrielle Hamilton, Prune, New York City